abyss/awsp-plus/README.md

 # AWSP Plus - Upgraded AWS Profile Switcher

+## :warning: Archived

+This application is archived and no longer maintained.
+A drop in replacement is available at [abyss/go-awsp](https://github.com/abyss/go-awsp).
+Please visit the new repository for any updates and improvements as well as better cross-system compatibility.

+## Introduction
 Easily switch between AWS Profiles.

 Expanded fork of [awsp by johnnyopao](https://github.com/johnnyopao/awsp) with additional features and ongoing maintenance.*